torvalds/linux/Documentation/virt/hyperv/vpci.rst

 very tricky area.

-Most of the code in the Hyper-V virtual PCI driver (pci- hyperv.c) applies to Hyper-V and Linux guests running on x86 and on arm64 architectures.
+Most of the code in the Hyper-V virtual PCI driver (pci- hyperv.c) applies to Hyper-V and GNU/Linux guests running on x86 and on arm64 architectures.
 But there are differences in how interrupt assignments are managed.
 On x86, the Hyper-V virtual PCI driver in the guest must make a hypercall to tell